tournament-js/tiebreaker/README.md

 - The `pos` attributes are at the end built up like `GroupStage`

 ## Limitations
-`TieBreaker` only allows a multiple of the number of groups/sections to be chosen, lest unfair inferences about positions between groups is needed to be made.
-Some help with this is under development.
+`TieBreaker` only allows a multiple of the number of groups/sections to be chosen, lest unfair inferences about positions between groups needs to be made.
+See issue #3.

 ### Extras
 While TieBreaker implements `results` and `from` slightly differently than any other tournament, is still a perfectly valid [tournament](https://npmjs.org/package/tournament).
 All the methods available on the tournament base class exist on `TieBreaker`.
 Read the [tournament API](https://github.com/clux/tournament/master/blob/doc/base.md)